 Epcot

-There are currently no meet-and-greets being held in Epcot, but plenty of characters will offer random appearances at set times throughout the day.
-Look out for Mickey, Goofy, Pluto or Minnie near Spaceship Earth, Anna and Elsa at the Norway Pavilion, and even Belle at the France Pavilion.
+Look out for Mickey, Goofy, Pluto or Minnie near Spaceship Earth, Anna and Elsa at the Norway Pavilion, Mulan in China, and Belle at the France Pavilion.

 Animal Kingdom